ktsuench/mean/README.md

 - MongoDB (v3.4)
 - PM2 (newest version)

-By default, changes made to the files will restart the server (PM2 setup to watch files)
+By default, changes made to the files will restart the server (PM2 set up to watch files)

 ### Setup
 Rename the `template.env` file to `.env` and update the variables inside.
 That will serve as the environment variables being used on the server.